Rubenssio/fuel_tracker/README.md

 Each fill-up stores the odometer reading (kilometers only), volume (liters), and total amount (stored in the currency you enter).
 Validation enforces that liters and total amount are greater than zero, odometer readings stay above zero, fill-up dates are not in the future, and odometer readings remain strictly increasing for each vehicle when sorted by date and creation order.

+Forms accept odometer and volume inputs in your selected units and convert them back to kilometers and liters before saving.

 ## History